samimaat/samimaat/README.md

 # Intro
-Hi, I’m @samimaat and I'm pretty much a hobbyist.
+Hi, I’m @samimaat and I have graduated from being a hobbyist.
+I champion digital accessibility and I like lightweight, minimal websites.
 You can check out my personal site [samimaatta.fi](https://samimaatta.fi).
-It's built with @11ty, deployed with Netlify and hosted by Domainhotelli.
+It's built with [Eleventy](https://github.com/11ty/eleventy) and deployed with Netlify.

 ## Interests
-I’m interested in web development (fullstack when possible), so I dabble in code challenges.
-Now I have been mostly working on my own website.
-My work is in accessible digital publishing, so I am also learning about accessibility in the web.
-The formats are the same (HTML).
+Nowadays I'm dabbling in frontend development and accessible data visualization is very interesting to me!
+Not much development on my part tho.

+I know HTML and CSS through my job in accessible publishing, but I want to learn more about it on the web.

 ## Recently
-Check out my page's [\now](https://samimaatta.fi/now) for more info!
+I have been thinking about a redesign on my personal website, but I haven't been able to get to it!

 ## Contact
 Check out [my contact info](https://samimaatta.fi/#socials) from my website.